mim1q/ConvenientNameTags/changelogs/convenientnametags_0.3.0.md

 ## New features

+- Made renaming Villagers possible
 - Added a crafting recipe for Name Tags
-- Made renaming Villagers possible
 - Name Tags now drop from previously named mobs

+## Improvements

+- Pressing Enter in the Name Tag Screen now applies the name change
+- Pressing Shift + Enter clears the name